Architecture Department Policies

 - Faculty should encourage students to make critical decisions as leaders in their design projects.

-- Faculty should make special effort to develop design projects that foster interaction with architectural practitioners and experts in allied disciplines.
+- Faculty should make special efforts to develop design projects that foster interaction with architectural practitioners and experts in allied disciplines.

 - Faculty should foster critical thinking among students to explore innovative ideas with confidence.